 Somehow she looked quite different.
 She now wore the social paint of party-going, still beautiful, but not the same; not as real.
 She was certainly the life of the party, to be sure, but not substantial.
 I felt strange, as though I no longer knew her, and maybe I didn't.

 We tramp the boards of life, strutting our little piece.
 Every now and then we sense something beyond the menial - a wisp of eternity.
 I remember Malcolm Muggeridge saying this once.
-He actually felt himself floating out of life and into the presence of God.
-A wavering in time, if you like.
-At that time he was an old bloke waiting to move on, and sometimes he felt he was, moving on that is.
+He actually felt himself floating out of life and into the presence of God; a wavering in time, if you like.
+At that time he was an elderly bloke, waiting to move on, and sometimes he felt he was, moving on that is.
 So around us there is deafening noise, but once or twice in a lifetime you can hear a pin drop, for "God has raised us up with Christ and seated us with him in the heavenly realms."